jmtd → log → amiga → Learning new things about my old Amiga A500

 This is the sixth part in a series of blog posts.
 The previous post was glitched Amiga video.
+The next post is First successful Amiga disk-dumping session.
+The whole series is available here: Amiga.

 I saw a tweet from Sophie Haskins who is exploring her own A500 and discovered that it had an upgraded Agnus chip.
 The original A500 shipped with a set of chips which are referred to as the Original Chip Set (OCS).
 The second generation of the chips were labelled Enhanced Chip Set (ECS).
 A500s towards the end of their production lifetime were manufactured with some ECS chips instead.
 I had no idea which chipset was in my A500, but Sophie's tweet gave me a useful tip, she was using some software called sysinfo to enumerate what was going on.
 I found an ADF disk image that included Sysinfo ("LSD tools") and gave it a try.
 To my surprise, my Amiga has an ECS "AGNUS" chip too!